princeton-vl/FetchBench-CORL2024/README.md

 2. We provide reference code to generate infinite expert fetching trajectories in InfiniGym/isaacgymenvs/data_gen.py and InfiniGym/isaacgymenvs/tasks/fetch/fetch_mesh_curobo_datagen.py .

-3. We provide reference code to train the imitation learning models in InfiniGym/isaacgymenvs/train_imit.py and InfiniGym/e2e_imit.
-The code is adapted from Optimus (https://github.com/NVlabs/Optimus?tab=readme-ov-file).
+3. We provide reference code to train the imitation learning models in InfiniGym/isaacgymenvs/train_imit.py.
+The code submodule (https://github.com/princeton-vl/FetchBench-Imit.git) is adapted from Optimus (https://github.com/NVlabs/Optimus?tab=readme-ov-file) under Nvidia License.

 4. We provide reference code to summarize the results of all benchmark tasks in InfiniGym/isaacgymenvs/result.py .

-5. We will release the baseline dataset and the well-supported data generation pipeline soon.
+5. We will release the baseline dataset and the data generation pipeline soon.
 Please contact us if you would like to have these asap.

 ## Citing